Skip to content

 Iceland*, Italy, Latvia, Liechtenstein*, Lithuania, Luxembourg,

-Malta, Netherlands, Norway*, Poland, Portugal, Slovakia,
+Malta, Netherlands, Norway*, Poland, Portugal, Romania, Slovakia,

 Slovenia, Spain, Sweden, and Switzerland*.